Project overview

-For strategic reasons, the station had to be situated near to Golborne’s town centre that sits on the West Coast Main Line.
-The proposed location is constrained as it is sited between two road over rail overbridges and is close to residential properties.
+For strategic reasons, the station had to be situated near Golborne’s town centre, which sits on the West Coast Main Line.
+The proposed location is constrained as it is situated between two ‘road over rail’ overbridges and is close to residential properties.
 Given these constraints, the team could only develop options for constructing the station on either the Fast Lines or the Slow Lines.
-Although technically feasible, both were deemed unaffordable and suffered from lack of support from the key rail industry stakeholders.
+Although technically feasible, both were deemed unaffordable and suffered from a lack of support from the key rail industry stakeholders.

-Adopting ‘The SLC Way’ principle of helping the Client understand what they need, SLC took a step back to reassess options and look for alternatives.
-Acknowledging a station is part of a wider ‘railway system’, SLC used the benefits of its whole in-house team to identify an alternative solution, and one was found.
+Adopting ‘The SLC Way’ principle of helping the Client understand what they need, we took a step back to reassess options and look for alternatives.
+Acknowledging a station is part of a wider ‘railway system’, we used the benefits of its whole in-house team to identify an alternative solution, and one was found.

 One of the main constraints was the reduced height of the overhead electric wires at the A573 overbridge.
 To achieve a compliant distance between the new station platform and the overhead line equipment, the station footprint was identified to be located south of the bridge.
 This, however, would have caused conflict with the reduced offset between the Fast and Slow lines, thus causing an expensive track rebuild.
 Locating the station near to the A573 overbridge was initially ruled out due to non-compliant electrical clearances at the platforms, this is a significant project risk.